-Given current and historic uses the extent of remediation, including the removal of subsurface infrastructure as required, remains unknown.
+Given current and historic uses the extent of remediation, remains unknown.
 Remediation will be addressed through the development review process.

 13.3.5.1 Living Green

 13.3.5.1.1 To achieve a sustainable community, development will be designed to include sustainable measures such as: